Impact of the Center of Mass Fluctuations on the Ground State Properties of Nuclei: Peierls and Yoccoz's translational symmetry restoration method

-The intrinsic dynamics is characterized by a well defined CoM momentum ${\bf P}_{\bm n} = \tfrac{2\pi {\bm n}\hbar}{L}$, where ${\bm n}=(n_x,n_y,n_z)$ are 3D vectors with integer coordinates and $L$ is the box length $L$, evaluated in practice in a cubic simulation box.
-The location of the nucleus in the box of a finite but sufficiently large size is chosen so the unprojected wave function $\Phi({\bf r}_1,\ldots,{\bf r}_{A})$ is negligible at the boundary, which can always be achieved for a bound many-body mean field state. \footnote{For the sake of the theoretical argument the size of the simulation box can be taken as the size of the entire observable Universe, $\approx 8.8\times 10^{26}$ m, and with a lattice constant equal to the Plank's length, $\approx 1.6\times 10^{-35}$ m, in which only a single nucleus resides however, in which case the spectrum of ${\bf P}_{\bf n}$ is quantized, but for any practical considerations basically continuous, but however forms a countable set.}
+The intrinsic dynamics is characterized by a well defined CoM momentum ${\bf P}_{\bm n} = \tfrac{2\pi {\bm n}\hbar}{L}$, where ${\bm n}=(n_x,n_y,n_z)$ are 3D vectors with integer coordinates and $L$ is a cubic box of side length $L$.
+The location of the nucleus in the box of a finite but sufficiently large size is chosen so the unprojected wave function $\psi({\bf r}_1,\ldots,{\bf r}_{A})$ is negligible at the boundary, which can always be achieved for a bound many-body mean field state. $L$ and $\tfrac{L}{2n}$ define the infrared and ultraviolet wave lengths of the spectrum, which physically are determined by the size of the Universe and Planck's length scale ultimately, thus never infinitely large or small.

-The CoM projected many-body wave functions $\Psi_{\bm n}({\bf r}_1,\ldots,{\bf r}_{A})$ depend actually on only $A-1$ independent 3D coordinates, unlike the function $\Phi({\bf r}_1,\ldots,{\bf r}_{A})$, as by construction
+The CoM projected many-body wave functions $\Psi_{\bm n}({\bf r}_1,\ldots,{\bf r}_{A})$ depend actually on only $A-1$ independent 3D coordinates, unlike the function $\psi({\bf r}_1,\ldots,{\bf r}_{A})$, as by construction

-where the 3D vector ${\bf a}$ is arbitrary vector and $\hat{\bf P}_{CoM}$ is defined in Eq.~\eqref{eq:p_com}, while
+where the 3D vector ${\bf a}$ is arbitrary vector and $\hat{\bf P}_{\rm CoM}$ is defined in Eq.~\eqref{eq:p_com}, while

 This property of the projected intrinsic many-body wave functions leads (somewhat unexpectedly) to the conclusion that

 Since the single-particle basis set of wave functions in a box are plain waves, there is a very simple way to illustrate Eqs.~(\ref{eq:Psi1}- \ref{eq:Psi2}).
 A many-body basis set wave function in that case separates naturally into the CoM and intrinsic parts